WICG/nav-speculation/fetch.md

 of `document.referrer` on the prerender page that may eventually get activated and promoted to using first-party storage.
 For an example of this, see [this issue & comment][8].

-### Referrer information after activation
+### Referrer information on subresource requests

 This proposal applies the referrer redaction described above only to top-level speculative navigation requests.
-For example, we don't override the referrer policy that would otherwise be set on the top-level document in [prerendering browsing contexts][4], because any referrer information exposed from that document does not expose any information about the page initiated the prerender.
-The most that a prerendered page could expose about the referrer page is the value of its `document.referrer`, which is subject to the referrer redaction described earlier in this section.
+For example, we don't override the referrer policy that would otherwise be set on the top-level document in [prerendering browsing contexts][4], because any referrer information exposed from that document does not expose any information about the page that initiated the speculative navigation request.

+The corollary to this that there is no referrer redaction applied to any other requests initiated from a [prerendering browsing context][4] irrespective of activation.
+The most that a prerendered page could expose about the referrer page is the value of its `document.referrer`, which is subject to the same referrer redaction described earlier in this section.

 ## Using a privacy-preserving proxy